Katlegodipitso/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This Repo is more information about initiating files, variables and expansions in shell.
+This is a Repo about initiating files, variables and expansions in shell.